meltoner/agrofelis/components/vehicle-power/readme.md

 ## Charging

 Charging the battery is accomplished by tapping into the positive and negative copper bar terminal power distributors.
 Two high current cable are attached with the terminal and an Anderson [^Anderson] connector.
-The Anderson is attached in the inner side of the door allowing to easily access the socket for charging or connect external anticipated implements.
+The Anderson is attached in the inner side of the door allowing easy access to the socket for charging or connecting external implements.
 A moderate 29.2V lifepo4, battery charger of 40A was chosen due to its lower cost and having a relatively acceptable theoretical charging time of less than 6h.
-Provided a larger battery charger of 150 amp matching the maximum charging capacity of the system would complete a complete charging cycle within 1.5 hours.
+Provided a larger battery charger of 150 amp matching the maximum charging capacity of the system would complete a charging cycle within 1.5 hours.

 [^Anderson]: https://en.wikipedia.org/wiki/Anderson_Powerpole "Anderson Powerpole - wikipedia"